-- Take azathioprine as prescribed and do not stop taking it without speaking to their primary care prescriber or specialist. - Tell anyone who prescribes them a medicine that they are taking azathioprine. - Attend regularly for monitoring and review appointments with primary care and specialist and keep contact details up to date with both prescribers.
-If they are unable to attend any appointments, they should inform the relevant practitioner as soon as possible and arrange an alternative appointment.
+- Take mercaptopurine as prescribed and do not stop taking it without speaking to their primary care prescriber or specialist. - Tell anyone who prescribes them a medicine that they are taking mercaptopurine. - Attend regularly for monitoring and review appointments, routine influenza and pneumococcal vaccinations with primary care and specialist.
+If unable to attend any appointments, they should inform the relevant practitioner as soon as possible and arrange an alternative appointment.
 Be aware that medicines may be stopped if they do not attend appointments. - Report adverse effects to their primary care prescriber.
-Seek immediate medical attention if they develop any symptoms as detailed in section 11. - Report the use of any over the counter medications to their prescriber and be aware they should discuss the use of azathioprine with their pharmacist before purchasing any OTC medicines. - Store the medication securely away from children. - Read the information supplied by the GP, specialist, and pharmacist, and contact the relevant practitioner if they do not understand any of the information given. - Inform the specialist or primary care prescriber as soon as possible if they become pregnant or wish to become pregnant.
+Seek immediate medical attention if they develop any symptoms as detailed in section 11. - Report the use of any over the counter (OTC) medications to their prescriber and be aware they should discuss the use of mercaptopurine with their pharmacist before purchasing any OTC medicines. - Store the medication securely away from children. - Read the information supplied by the GP, specialist, and pharmacist, and contact the relevant practitioner if they do not understand any of the information given. - Inform the specialist or primary care prescriber as soon as possible if they become pregnant or wish to become pregnant.